The Music Scene (TV series): Lineups

-Chart movement of songs raised the prospect of repeat performances, and Three Dog Night repeated Easy to Be Hard in the second broadcast of The Music Scene, in a different setting.
+Chart movement of songs raised the prospect of repeat performances, and Three Dog Night repeated Easy to Be Hard in a different setting, in the second broadcast of The Music Scene.
 Other artists to appear that week included Eydie Gorme, Merle Haggard, Janis Joplin, Gary Puckett, and Lou Rawls.
 Harry Nilsson’s Everybody's Talkin' was featured via a film clip from the motion picture Midnight Cowboy.

 Appearing in succeeding broadcasts were Bobby Sherman, Roger Miller, Smokey Robinson & The Miracles, The Dells, The Rascals, Steve Lawrence, Richie Havens, Jerry Butler, Herbie Mann, Moms Mabley, Sonny James, Smith, Judy Collins, Isaac Hayes, Jerry Lee Lewis, Ten Years After, Chuck Berry, Little Richard, R. B. Greaves, Joe Cocker, Johnny Cash, Lulu, and Della Reese.

 The sustained appearance of Sugar, Sugar on the charts led music director Pat Williams to compose a gospel-style arrangement for the second repeat of the song.
 He recruited a chorale of local gospel singers for the performance.
 The appearance led Warner Bros.
 Records to record The Music Scene Gospel Singers’ rendition of Sugar, Sugar, as well as When I Die, which had been a top hit for Motherlode earlier in the year.